 As decribed below, Friends of Troopers Hill (working with Bristol Parks) have carried out or facilitated a lot of works on the Field over the last few years.
 However, there is always more to be done.

-Following discussions at our meetings, we are are going to be seeking funding in 2017 for a new path around the Field to the entrance to the Hill itself and also to improve the access track.
+Following discussions at our meetings, we are are seeking funding for a new path around the Field to the entrance to the Hill itself and also to improve the access track.
 This will be part of our 'Ways to Nature' project - more details of the project and a consultation on our proposals are available via the link below.

 Following the tree planting in 2016 and in 2011 there is now little scope for further trees and we also feel that the Field has enough benches, but please do contact us to let us know what you think.

-The logs on the climbing structure installed in 2009 have gradually been removed as they have rotted.
-Sadly, Bristol Parks decided in May 2017 that the remaining logs also had to be removed.
+Sadly, Bristol Parks decided in May 2017 that the remaining logs on the climbing structure installed in 2009 had to be removed.
 They were initially cut down to a low level and then rest of the structure was removed.
-The area will be topsoiled and grass seeded.
+The area has now been topsoiled.

-We are surprised that the logs have lasted as long as they have.
+We are surprised that the logs lasted as long as they did.
 If you have any ideas as to what should replace them please let us know - perhaps the area should just be left grassed over?

 2016 - New Play Area